Squirrel Hill

 Rosaly DeMaios Roffman

-Rosaly DeMaios Roffman teaches and directs a Myth/Folklore Studies Center at Indiana University of Pennsylvania.
-Co-editor of Life on the Line and author of Going to Bed Whole, Tottering Palaces and The Approximate Message, she has collaborated on ten pieces with composers, musicians and dance/theater companies.
-She’s the recipient of National Endowment Grants and a Distinguished Faculty in the Arts award.
-She has published in journals, magazines and anthologies and read her poems on a 1997 BBC production entitled the “Wild and the Sacred.”
+Rosaly DeMaios Roffman, Professor Emerita, taught literature and writing courses at Indiana University of Pennsylvania.
+She also founded and directed a Myth/Folklore Studies Center at IUP.
+In April, 2021, IUP honored her with a ribbon-cutting for the Dessy-Roffman Myth Collaborative Space in Jane E. Leonard Hall, at which she read Our Debt: Chant Poem for Myth.
+Co-editor of Life on the Line and author of I Want to Thank My Eyes (Tebot Bach, 2012), Going to Bed Whole, Tottering Palaces, The Approximate Message, and In the Fall of the Sparrow, she has collaborated on 20 pieces with potters, composers, musicians, and dance/theater companies.
+She is the recipient of a National Endowment Grant and a Distinguished Faculty in the Arts award.
+She has read her work in Ireland, Mexico, Greece and Slovakia.
+Her poems have been translated into Mandarin, Japanese, Slovak, and Hebrew.
+She has published in journals, magazines and anthologies and was invited to read her poems on a BBC production entitled the "Wild and the Sacred."

 Where inventions come from